instructian/art3870-wi17/README.md

 1st time git clone into empty folder

-2nd and subsequent times  - git pull -
+2nd and subsequent times  - git pull

+  _or_

 if you have changes locally and remotely
   1. git add.